replicatedhq/kURL/docs/arch/README.md

 Optional.

-More details explaining our response.
+Further details explaining our decision.
 The "how".
 This is our opportunity to elaborate on the decision's design and implementation.
 Once again in full sentences, with active voice.